umccr/aws_parallel_cluster/README.md

 ```

 ### Running through cromwell
+> Few issues on the latest AMI for running CROMWELL
+> Please ignore this section for now

 The cromwell server runs under the ec2-user on port 8000.
 You can submit to the server via curl like so: